 Credit Card or Collection Agency Lawsuits

 If the claim is filed by a Junk Debt Buyer, our typical response is to defend, defend, defend.
-There are very few circumstances where someone should pay, or should consider paying, a junk debt buyer.
 We are able to defeat these claims almost every time.
+There are few circumstances where someone should pay, or should consider paying, a junk debt buyer.
+If it’s in your best interest, either legally or from a cost-benefit analysis, then we can negotiate settlements on these claims as well.

 If the claim is filed by an original creditor, then there are a few avenues to take.
 Defending is an option, and settling is another option.
 We look at each case in detailed fashion to determine the best course for our clients.
 Factors that can affect whether to defend or settle an original creditor case include the amount of the claim, the credit card company involved, the court in which the claim is filed, and the attorney/law firm who is representing that company.
 We deal with these claims every day and we know all of the collectors so we can assess what your best move might be in an initial consultation (which can be performed over the phone for most clients).